 Houston Tax Attorney

-We’ve seen many taxpayers under audit for foreign earned income exclusion (FEIE).
+The IRS has been increasingly auditing taxpayers who’ve claimed the foreign earned income exclusion (FEIE).
 It was identified as a compliance campaign by IRS LB&I last year (link).

 It’s easy to see why the IRS would audit this issue.
-A qualifying individual may exclude up to $104,100 (for 2018) of foreign earned income from U.S. taxation.
-In a typical 3 year audit, an adjustment favorable to the IRS could lead to additional taxes (plus penalties and interest) on more than $300,000 of income.
+A qualifying individual may exclude up to $104,100 (for 2018) of foreign earned income from U.S. taxation, plus a housing exclusion.
+In a typical 3 year audit, an adjustment favorable to the IRS could lead to additional taxes (plus penalties and interest) on more than $300,000 of incorrectly-excluded income.

 Foreign Earned Income Exclusion – Qualified Individual